 If you ask me, springtime is synonymous with yard sales.
-All over America, moms are clearing out their overstuffed closets, getting rid of old, worthless, outdated junk that no longer serves any useful purpose.
+All over America, moms are clearing out their overstuffed closets, getting rid of old, worthless junk.
 And I’m not just talking about their husbands lying on the couch drinking beer and watching the Poker Channel.

 When planning your yard sale, scour your house for things you no longer use.
 While I know it might be difficult, it may be time to sell your Big Mouth Billy Bass singing plastic fish.
-Let some other family enjoy the hours of entertainment it has provided to you and your drinking buddies at 3am.
+Let some other family enjoy the hours of entertainment it has provided to you and your 3 am drinking buddies.

-A yard sale is a great opportunity to reduce the clutter and make a profit in the process – and by profit, I mean finally unloading that universal gym taking up two-thirds of your garage, which you bought seven years ago for $1,295, used precisely five times and finally offered up for sale for $499 before marking it down to $249, then $149, then $49.95, before finally settling on a $25 Starbucks gift card and a free car wash coupon.
+A yard sale is a great opportunity to reduce the clutter and make a profit in the process – and by profit, I mean finally unloading that universal gym taking up two-thirds of your garage, which you bought seven years ago for $1,295, used precisely five times and tried selling for $499 before marking it down to $249, then $149, then $49.95, before finally settling on a $25 Starbucks gift card and a free car wash.
 (Remind me later to talk to you about your negotiating skills.)

 In preparing for your yard sale, there are a few things you need to do.
 Enlist the kids to help out.
 Teach them a few things about sales and negotiations.
 On second thought, given your universal gym fiasco, never mind.

-Step 2: When Monica comes back from the store with a pack of 3-inch post-it notes and a tube of Elmer’s glue, apologize for not providing clearer instructions.
+Step 2: When Monica returns from the store with a pack of post-it notes and some Elmer’s glue, apologize for not providing clearer instructions.

 Step 3: Return to the store to buy 15 large yellow signs.

-Step 5: Compliment Albert on his excellent penmanship on all 15 signs, each of which now very legibly announces YARN SAIL – SIT ‘n SIN.
+Step 5: Compliment Albert on his excellent penmanship on all 15 signs, each of which very legibly announces YARN SAIL – SIT ‘n SUN.

 Step 6: Return to the store and buy 15 new pink signs (they’re out of yellow).